-With the village train you can easily go up.
+You can easily go up the mountain with the Dorfbahn lift.
 This is followed by a hike via the Gulmasteig to the Amatschonjoch.
 Alternatively, you can use the Bettlersteig.
-You know the valley from winter: the Lorenzital.
+Maybe you know the valley from winter: the Lorenzital.
 It continues to Alpe Setsch, then there is a steep ascent to the Spusagang saddle.
 After that, the tour goes to the Oberzalim Hut.
 The way back leads via the Oberzalimweg to Brand – there is also a variant here: namely via the Oberes Brüggele.

 Our tourist office also offers a pick-up service: this way you don’t have to walk the same path twice.
 In any case, register the day before and explore!